Juma Kvaratskhelia

-Juma Kvaratskhelia (born 6 December 1969, in Gudauta) is a former football player from Abkhazia and the current trainer of the Abkhazian national team and Chairman of the Football Federation of Abkhazia.
+Juma Kvaratskhelia (born 6 December 1969) is a former football player from Abkhazia and the current trainer of the Abkhazian national team and Chairman of the Football Federation of Abkhazia.
 He last played for FC Zhemchuzhina-Sochi in the Russian First Division.

 Career

-In 2016, Kvaratskelia won the ConIFA World Football Cup as manager of the Abkhazian national football team.
+In 2016, Kvaratskhelia won the ConIFA World Football Cup as manager of the Abkhazian national football team.

 President of the Football Federation of Abkhazia

 On 24 January 2017, Ruslan Ajinjal resigned as Chairman of the Abkhazian Football Federation, and on 25 February, Kvaratskhelia was unanimously elected as his successor.